harigali/PepSy/README.md

 Sequence configuration file (see example templete.txt) should be saved in the "sequence" folder.

 An output file is generated for each run and saved in the "output" folder.

+PepSy.py script is for operating the PepSy in a fully automatic mode.

+PepSy-manual.py script is for operating the PepSy in a fully manual mode and to clean amino acid/reagent line.